What is the course about?

 Players must be able and educated jazz people, ideally graduates of jazz harmony courses, with a working knowledge of how to rehearse in an ensemble with limited time available.
 You will be expected to be a competent reader.

 How will I be taught, and will there be any work outside the class?

-Short plenary, instrumental warm up & tune up.
-The tutor will set practical exercises to explore rhythmic and harmonic matters and approaches to improvisation.
-Most of the time will be spent playing a tune as an ensemble.
+Short plenary to begin the day and an instrumental warm up & tune up.
+The tutor may set practical exercises to explore rhythmic and harmonic matters and approaches to improvisation.
+Most of the time will be spent playing as an ensemble.

 Are there any other costs?
 Is there anything I need to bring?

 All materials supplied.
 Please bring your instrument, and all accessories.
-Amplification, drum kit and pianos supplied.
+Amplification supplied.